maclark/openavmkit/CONTRIBUTING.md

 Before we can accept your contributions, you must agree to our Contributor License Agreement (CLA).
 This ensures we can re-license contributions as part of the dual-license model.
 You can find the contributor license agreement here: https://docuseal.com/d/4iF7pn89f5v914

+See [License Philosophy](LICENSE-PHILOSOPHY.md) for more information on why we use a dual-license model.

 ### How to Sign the CLA
 - When you open a pull request, a bot will comment with a link to the CLA.
 - Follow the link and agree to the terms to proceed.